Future arrangements

 - By this time next year, I’ll have graduated.

-We can also use the future perfect simple to talk about the duration of a situation until a certain time in the future (with stative verbs).
+We can also use the future perfect simple to talk about the duration of a situation until a specific time in the future (with stative verbs).

-- By the time I leave, I will have been in England for 6 months.
+- I will have been in England for six months by the time I leave.

 - In 2 years, we will have been married for 20 years.